mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/generic-permission-action.md

 * READ_EXTERNAL_STORAGE
 * WRITE_EXTERNAL_STORAGE

-To test the remaining permissions you can build [native app](https://docs.mendix.com/refguide/mobile/distributing-mobile-apps/building-native-apps/native-build-locally/) and [update the native app](#update-android-native-permissions) with the required permissions.
+To test the remaining permissions you can build a [native app](/refguide/mobile/distributing-mobile-apps/building-native-apps/native-build-locally/) and [update the native app](#update-android-native-permissions) with the required permissions.

 ### 4.2 Deployment

 During deployment you must specify the permissions that your application has used to be able to request them from the user on production.
-To do that you can navigate to App permissions while using Native Builder UI and add the permissions you are using in your application for iOS and Android.
+To do that you can navigate to **App permissions** while using Native Builder UI and add the permissions you are using in your application for iOS and Android:

 {{< figure src="/attachments/howto/mobile/native-mobile/implementation/generic-permission-action/deployment-android" alt="deploy app with generic permission screenshoot"   width="400"  >}}

 {{< figure src="/attachments/howto/mobile/native-mobile/implementation/generic-permission-action/deployment-ios" alt="deploy app with generic permission screenshoot"   width="400"  >}}

 {{% alert color="info" %}}
-The permissions that you cannot find using the Native builder UI, can be added manually referencing the following section.
+The permissions that you cannot find using the Native builder UI can be added manually per the [Update Native App Permissions](#update-native-permissions) section below.
 {{% /alert %}}

-## 5 Update Native App Permissions
+## 5 Update Native App Permissions {#update-native-permissions}

 ### 5.1 iOS {#update-ios-native-permissions}